QGreenland-Net/adc-k8s-deploy-exploration/README.md

 * [kompose](https://kompose.io/user-guide/): takes docker compose configuration
   and converts it into kubernetes yaml, helm, and other options.
 Why not use this?
 Helm feels very heavy-weight.
+* [skaffold](https://skaffold.dev/): Skaffold handles the workflow for building, pushing and deploying your application